Louisiana vs. Arkansas State prediction: Thursday Sun Belt picks from 10K sims

-Louisiana vs. Arkansas State prediction, odds: Week 13 Sun Belt Conference picks by proven model
+Louisiana vs. Arkansas State prediction, odds, line: Week 13 Sun Belt Conference picks by proven model

 The SportsLine Projection Model has revealed its Louisiana Ragin' Cajuns vs. Arkansas State Red Wolves picks for Thursday's Sun Belt matchup